 If Managing Trustees would like one project e.g. a purchase to be considered as a replacement for another project e.g. a sale, the procedure to be followed is set out in the Replacement Project Focus Note.

-Please note that it is the Conference Office who actually decide whether a project can be designated as a “replacement” under Standing Order 931(1)(ix).
+Please note that it is Property Support who actually decide whether a project can be designated as a “replacement” under Standing Order 931(1)(ix).
 This is not a decision that can be taken by TMCP and TMCP legal is not involved in the process as it is now handled entirely through the Consents Website.
-If Managing Trustees have any questions about replacement projects please direct these to the Conference Office or the Consents Team if the issue relates to the Consents Website.
+If Managing Trustees have any questions about replacement projects please direct these to Property Support or the Web Applications Team if the issue relates to the Consents Website.
 If you are relying on a CPF Levy refund in the funding of a project then please resolve any issues as early in proceedings as possible so that your funding requirements are clear and you have time to plan accordingly.

 B3.2 Replacement Project Criteria